thedarkwriter/courseware-lms-content/courses/puppet/smoke_test.md

 ### slide 5 - Define vs. declare

 One last reminder about classes ...
-Defining a class is similar to defining a function in a language like Ruby, Python, or C. The function only ever has effect when it is invoked.
+Defining a class is similar to defining a function in another language like Ruby.
+The function only has effect when it is invoked.
 Similarly, Puppet class definitions don't have any effect until we declare them.
-When you build a class like the one in this example, you are defining it.
+When you build a class, you are defining it.
 But defining a class does not automatically add it to a configuration.
-To use it, you need to declare it.
-Declaring the class instructs Puppet to enforce it.
-A class definition is only evaluated and enforced once it is included.
+To use the class, you need to declare it, and one way to declare a class is with the include function.
+Declaring the class instructs Puppet to evaluate and enforce it.

 ### slide 6 - Module directory review